1. What are MJCCA Day Camp Hours?

 Upper and Lower Camp campers participating in Specialty Camps are placed in co-ed, multi-grade groups and will maintain the ACA ratios for counselor to camper ratios.

-Sports and Drama Camp groups are based on age and ability.
+Sports and Performing Arts Camp groups are based on age and ability.

 Inclement Weather: Campers will remain in scheduled activities as long as there is no lightning.
 In the event of a lightning storm, our Thoroguard Weather Warning System will sound and all campers will take cover in a grounded shelter or indoors.
 In the event of light rain, we will continue with our camp activities.
 We advise packing your camper's bag for rain and/or shine.